What to do when a land contract is paid in full? How do I add it to my credit report? I

 Submitted by Renee K.

 This is a great question.
-Before your question, no one has ever asked me about this, so thank you for letting me get this info out!
+Before your question, no one has ever asked me about land contract homes, so thank you for letting me get this info out!

 What’s a land contract?

-A land contract is an agreement between a buyer and seller.
+Real estate land contracts are direct agreements between a buyer and seller.
 The buyer purchases property directly from the seller without the involvement of a bank.

 For some people, a land contract is a great option for purchasing a home if they can’t get a traditional mortgage.
 It can let you buy a home while showing on your credit report that you don’t have as much debt in comparison to your income.
 This is called debt-to-income ratio.